ColinFay/lexiquer/README.md

 `{lexiquer}` provides a series of wrapper to bind specific part of the corpus to your text.
 See the `bind_*` functions for more details.

+For example, you can binf the grammatical category of the word:

 ``` r
 bind_gram_cat(tm, word)
 #> # A tibble: 13,909 x 3